Kernels of trace operators via fine continuity: Introduction

-In the context of the wave scattering application mentioned above, the wish to understand physically more realistic scattering problems makes it desirable to have \eqref{E:wish}, and the characterization \eqref{E:kerTrmu} of the kernel of the trace operator, for classes of sets $\Gamma$ more general than $d$-sets.
-For modeling purposes it seems particularly interesting to have \eqref{E:wish} and \eqref{E:kerTrmu} for sets $\Gamma$ which may have parts of different Hausdorff dimensions and measures $\mu$ with discontinuously varying pointwise dimension.
+In the context of the wave scattering application mentioned above, the wish to consider scattering problems that are more physically realistic makes it desirable to have {\eqref{E:kerTrmu} and \eqref{E:wish}} for classes of sets $\Gamma$ more general than $d$-sets.
+For modeling purposes it seems particularly interesting to {consider} sets $\Gamma$ which may have parts of different Hausdorff dimensions and measures $\mu$ with {(possibly discontinuously)} varying pointwise dimension.
 Such more general sets $\Gamma$ were also considered in the recent studies \cite{HR-PT2021, HR-PT2023, CHR-PT24} of boundary value problems on varying domains and measure-free approaches to layer potential operators.